republicainterativa/SC-To-Top/readme.txt

 == Installation ==

-1. Make sure you have jQuery installed and working
+1. Make sure you have jQuery installed and working properly
-2. Upload the folder `sc-to-top` to the `/wp-content/plugins/` directory
+1. Upload the folder `sc-to-top` to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to plugin's options page and choose your configuration
-4. Enjoy!
+1. Enjoy!

 == Frequently Asked Questions ==